 Surely, a short 2 or 3 days stay in a completely new place allows us to get just a superficial impression of that place.
 But frankly speaking, even 8 days is not enough for Chiang Mai.
 The slightly longer time that I spent there enabled me to discover things that I consider worth writing about.
 I hope that my suggestions may be useful for people who intend to stay in Chiang Mai for a shorter period of time.

-Apart from experiencing Chiang Mai’s uniquely charming atmosphere, which made me feel well and relaxed – other things that everyone will inevitably do, is to eat and – most likely – have a massage.
+Apart from experiencing Chiang Mai’s uniquely charming atmosphere, which made me feel well and relaxed, other things that everyone will inevitably do is to eat and to most likely have a massage.
 Chiang Mai is full of restaurants and massage parlours.
-They cater for both the Thais and the tourists.
-I have seen a lot of Thai people having a massage all the time.
-Clearly, the ritual of massage seems to be an integral part of their culture and the way of living.
+They cater for both Thais and tourists.
+I have seen a lot of Thais having a massage, all the time.
+Clearly, the massage ritual seems to be the integral part of their culture and the way of living.

 One restaurant that I strongly suggest is called Krua Dabb Lob.
 You will find it almost in the centre of the Rachadamneon Road, which is the Chiang Mai’s main road.